 Forestry is the practice of creating, managing, using, conserving, repairing and caring for forests.
-It also includes the direct upstream activity of seedlings production as well as the downstream activities of timber exploitation and first processing of wood (including sawing, pulp trituration and fiber processing).
+It also includes the direct upstream activity of seedlings production as well as the downstream activities of timber exploitation and first processing of wood (sawing, pulp or chip production).